akshaykamath45/expertly/README.md

 6. **Data Update**: Updates the user's existing availability or creates new availability data if none exists.
 7. **Return Success**: Returns a success response if the update is successful.

-Certainly!
-Let's break down the actions in `events.js` and `bookings.js` in detail, explaining what each function does step by step.

 ### `actions/events.js`